datanav/docs/hub/sesam-dataflow.rst

 Data format
 ^^^^^^^^^^^

 Sesam has native connectors to transform its internal JSON format into the most common data formats, like XML, JSON, SQL, CSV, Excel etc. Any format not supported can be delivered using the push mechanism through a microservice.
 Sesam has a library of `microservices <https://github.com/sesam-community>`_, but in some cases a new microservice has to be developed if Sesam needs to connect to an unfamiliar or special system.
-This can be necessary because of special data format or security requirements of the targets.
+This can be necessary because of special data formats or the security requirements of the targets.

 .. _share: